-- Advanced training in core rotation subspecialty
+Advanced training in core rotation subspecialty

 A case review conference is held daily at which difficult and/or interesting cases are presented to the entire surgical pathology attending and resident staff for review.
 In addition, there is a weekly didactic seminar, which reviews some aspect of surgical pathology.
 Senior residents actively participate in these sessions as well as the numerous interdisciplinary clinical conferences in which the pathology department plays an integral part.

 The progress of resident learning of diagnostic surgical pathology is both evaluated and assisted by the participating staff.
 The hands-on learning of the residents is supported by the conferences and seminars noted above.
-The involvement of virtually all residents during recent years in clinical related research projects in collaboration with the Surgical Pathology Staff reflects the active nature of the residency training.
+The involvement of virtually all residents during recent years in clinical related research projects in collaboration with the surgical pathology staff reflects the active nature of the residency training.

-- Correlation of the clinical history, gross, and histopathologic findings in the creation of a comprehensive autopsy report under the supervision of the staff pathologist.
+Resident responsibility during this rotation include performance of the autopsy under supervision of the staff pathologist and the director of the autopsy service, presentation of cases at bimonthly autopsy conference, analysis of the histological findings, and correlation of the clinical history, gross, and histopathologic findings in the creation of a comprehensive autopsy report under the supervision of the staff pathologist.

 Resident performance is based on an evaluation of the accuracy of gross and microscopic examination, as well as the quality and timely completion of autopsy reports.

 Residents are actively involved in the sign-out of current cases with attending cytopathologists.
 In addition, 4000 glass slide study sets are available for review with emphasis on correlation of cytology findings and surgical pathology diagnoses.
-Residents review all consultation cases referred to the Department.
+Residents review all consultation cases referred to the department.